 If you live outside the continental United States, your pledge amount including shipping is $12, so if you pledge $36 I'll send you 3 sets, and so on, up to as many as you want.

-Set of all 4 credit card sized grid cards.Estimated delivery:Add $2 USD to ship outside the US
+Set of all 4 credit card sized grid cards.Estimated delivery:Ships anywhere in the world

 - (30 days)